cr7pt0gr4ph7/blog/_posts/2024-01-23-crossplatform-app-frameworks-expo-vs-compose.md

 - **Platforms:**
   - **Available Platforms:** ✔️ Android, ✔️ iOS, ✔️ Web
-  - **Code Sharing:** ✔️ Code is multiplatform by default, but you can easily write
+  - **Code Sharing:** ✔️ Code is multiplatform by default, but you can easily write platform-specific add-ons.

 - **User Interface:**
   - **Premade UI components** ✔️